 At present, NSF has a total workforce of about 2,100 at its Alexandria, VA, headquarters, including approximately 1,400 career employees, 200 scientists from research institutions on temporary duty, 450 contract workers and the staff of the NSB office and the Office of the Inspector General.

-NSF is divided into the following seven directorates that support science and engineering research and education: Biological Sciences, Computer and Information Science and Engineering, Engineering, Geosciences, Mathematical and Physical Sciences, Social, Behavioral and Economic Sciences, and Education and Human Resources, and Technology, Innovation and Partnerships.
+NSF is divided into the following eight directorates that support science and engineering research and education: Biological Sciences, Computer and Information Science and Engineering, Engineering, Geosciences, Mathematical and Physical Sciences, Social, Behavioral and Economic Sciences, Education and Human Resources, and Technology, Innovation and Partnerships.
 Each is headed by an assistant director and each is further subdivided into divisions like materials research, ocean sciences and behavioral and cognitive sciences.

 Within NSF's Office of the Director, the Office of Integrative Activities also supports research and researchers.
 Other sections of NSF are devoted to financial management, award processing and monitoring, legal affairs, outreach and other functions.
 The Office of the Inspector General examines the foundation's work and reports to the NSB and Congress.